NERSC Marks 40th Anniversary with Series of Lectures on Nobel Prize-Winning Science

 “Molecular Dynamics Simulations and the Mechanisms of Protein Complexes” by Prof. John Kuriyan of the University of California, Berkeley.
 Kuriyan is a member of a research team led by Martin Karplus, co-recipient of the 2013 Nobel Prize in Chemistry for his pioneering work in computational chemistry.
 Karplus has been a NERSC user since 1998.
 View his May 20, 2014 talk.

 “The Brief History and Future Development of Earth System Models: Resolution and Complexity” by Warren Washington, a senior scientist at the National Center for Atmospheric Research in Boulder, Colo.
 Washington, a longtime NERSC user who has been a leader in studying climate change for more than 50 years, shared the 2007 Nobel Peace Prize as a member of the Intergovernmental Panel on Climate Change.
-View his May 28, 2014.
+View his May 28, 2014 talk.

 “Mapping the Universe” by George Smoot, an astrophysicist at Lawrence Berkeley National Laboratory and professor at UC Berkeley.
 Smoot was a co-recipient of the 2006 Nobel Prize in Physics for his research into cosmic microwave background (CMB), which produced an image of the infant universe.
 Today, NERSC is a center for the global CMB research community.
 View his June 3, 2014 talk.